zuliani99/AutoML-Benchmark/README.md

 4. **Past Results OpenML:** Here you can navigate between past *OpenML* benchmark by selecting a specific date

-5. **RPast Results Kaggle:** Here you can navigate between past *Kaggle* benchmark by selecting a specific date
+5. **Past Results Kaggle:** Here you can navigate between past *Kaggle* benchmark by selecting a specific date